ted9219/RespiratoryDrugPathways/README.md

 1. Download and open the R package using RStudio.
 2. Build the package (packages required are listed in DESCRIPTION file).
-3. In extras -> CodeToRun.R: specify connection details + set analysis settings to TRUE.
+3. In extras -> CodeToRun.R: specify connection details.
 4. To execute the study run code in CodeToRun.R.
 5. Run the Shiny App for an interactive visualisation of the results (in progress).